-Berger, a Socialist, was the representative for Wisconsin's 5th congressional district from 1927 to 1929.
+Berger was the representative for Wisconsin’s 5th congressional district and was a Socialist.
+He served from 1927 to 1929.

 From Apr 1911 to Mar 1929, Berger missed 196 of 626 roll call votes, which is 31.3%.
 This is much worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.